riccardofilesi/AEA1/Welcome file.md

 # Motivation

 [![Demo Doccou alpha](https://j.gifs.com/mQ8V5n.gif)](https://www.youtube.com/watch?v=tB2CM2ngpQg)
 >“Within our mandate, the ECB is ready to do *whatever it takes* to preserve the euro.
-And believe me, it will be enough.”
+And believe me, it will be enough.” - Mario Draghi,

 # Files